Ronja, the Robber's Daughter: Literature

-In 1983, Trina Schart Hyman illustrated her own version of the book, which is published by Puffin Books.
+In 1983, Trina Schart Hyman illustrated a cover for the book, which is published by Puffin Books.

 Film

 In 1984, the book was made into a Swedish fantasy film.
 It was directed by the Swedish film director Tage Danielsson and adapted for screenplay by Astrid Lindgren herself.
-It was a major success, becoming the highest-grossing 1984 film in Sweden, and winning a Silver Bear at the 1985 Berlin International Film Festival.
+It was a major success, becoming the highest-grossing film in Sweden, and winning a Silver Bear at the 1985 Berlin International Film Festival.
 More than 1.5 million people attended its screenings in Sweden.

 Musical

 In 1991 the book was made into a Danish musical called Ronja Røverdatter.
 The musical is written by Danish composer Sebastian.

 In 1994 the book was made into a German musical called Ronja Räubertochter.
 The musical is written by Axel Bergstedt in the German language, and has orchestra, band and more than one hundred people on the stage.

 Stage

-A production in the Balver Höhle was performed in 1993 and 2004 in Oberkirch (Baden) in 2006.
+A production in the Balver Höhle was performed in 1993 and 2004 and in Oberkirch in 2006.

-A production of Ronja the Robber's Daughter interpreted by Ronny Danielsson - performed at Stadsteatern Stockholm Sweden 2014, 2016, 2018.
+A production of Ronja the Robber's Daughter interpreted by Ronny Danielsson performed at Stadsteatern Stockholm Sweden 2014, 2016, and 2018.